 - We then implement a function that is called when the user submits the details.
 Here we will be getting all the details we need and sending them over to the next activity.

-By default, audiences have their cameras disabled and microphones muted, but the broadcasters have complete access.
+By default, in a video streaming application audiences have their cameras disabled and microphones muted, but the broadcasters have complete access.
 So when users join as a broadcaster, their videos are automatically added to the interface.

 So first we are adding some variables that we will be using throughout the class.
 We then modify the onCreate method to get the data that we had passed in from the previous activity.

 initAgoraEngineAndJoinChannelthat will call all the other methods needed in the life cycle of the broadcast.
 We also define the event handler that will decide what methods to call when a remote user joins or leaves or when the remote feed is muted.

 Let’s take a deeper look into the